 Walk Your A.S.
 Off is a community organization that holds "virtual" walk events.
 Virtual simply means we walk where we live and work without the need to attend any events.

 Walk Your A.S.
-Off spring event begins May 1st!
-It's not too late to join or form a team.
+Off 2016 event begins May 1st!
+Information about our fifth year will be coming online soon.
 Together we are beating AS one step at a time!

 We walk not only for our health but to raise awareness of Ankylosing Spondylitis (A.S.) and the family of related diseases.
 We track our daily steps and set large collective goals.
 Our walks bring people & teams together from all over the globe, showing that a small group of people can take great strides to change the world.We're looking for volunteers for 2017 - come join our community!